 Often the burn rate is used to time the next stage of fundraising.
 Many startups go through several phases of funding, with each new round of funding timed to avoid running out of cash or to allow an expansion, product development project or other activity that will bring the company closer to profitability.
 Just as more established companies use lines of credit and bank loans to get through cash flow crunches due business cycles or seasonality, startups may sell more equity to venture capitalists or take on new loans to investors to survive the early stages.

 Burn rate is a key financial concept especially useful for managers and investors in startups as well as established entities.
 It is a measure of monthly cash outlays that helps company founders and backers evaluate a business’s ability to keep going until it reaches profitability and generates positive cash flow.
 There are two types of burn rate, gross and net.
 Having a net burn rate is not necessarily a bad thing, especially when a company is growing or when it arises from a temporary though severe crisis.

 Tips for Investors

-- A financial advisor can help you assess the burn rate of a company, either one you’re considering investing, one you’re working for or one you’re getting a pension from.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+- A financial advisor can help you build an investment strategy for the future.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Burn rate is only one factor that should go into making investment decisions.
 A free investment calculator can help you make sure you’ve got all the proverbial bases covered before you take a position on a security.